A quick look at

 "But I really wanted a feminist STEM icon as my 'North Star' for the project.
 When I saw Poppy - wearing my pin - it felt like a sign: here's your North Star."

-When they spoke, Poppy asked how she could help and Napier said she'd like to bring a 30-second video clip to the meetings that inspired women to act.
+When they spoke, Northcutt asked how she could help and Napier said she'd like to bring a 30-second video clip to the meetings that inspired women to act.

-Next, Napier, received a call from Vienna.
-The woman at the end of the line was Rumina Velshi, then head of the Canadian Nuclear Safety Commission, who "said she'd heard about the project, and wanted the Canadian nuclear sector to be part of it."
+Next, Napier, received a call from Vienna; the woman at the end of the line was Rumina Velshi, then head of the Canadian Nuclear Safety Commission.

-The intent of commissioning the portrait - and displaying Harriet Brooks portrait prints in the boardrooms or main reception areas of 30 largest nuclear corporations - was, said Velshi, "to recognize and celebrate the remarkable contributions of women in the nuclear industry, and more broadly in STEM and shine a spotlight on the achievements of women in nuclear, including scientists and engineers. "
+The intent of commissioning the portrait - and displaying Brooks' portrait prints in the boardrooms or main reception areas of 30 largest nuclear corporations - "was to recognize and celebrate," says Velshi, "the remarkable contributions of women in the nuclear industry, and more broadly in STEM, and shine a spotlight on the achievements of women in nuclear, including scientists and engineers."

-By year 2, Lockheed Martin Canada was among the companies and leaders who had joined the project, commissioning an original Great Woman portrait of Mary Ann Shadd for their Ottawa headquarters, and portrait prints of a various historic female pioneers for their offices across Canada.
+commissioning an original Great Woman portrait of Mary Ann Shadd for their Ottawa headquarters, and portrait prints of a various historic female pioneers for their facilities across Canada.

-And Napier started to carry the project across the Canada-U.S. border by honoring American STEM icons like Glady West an sharing her portrait with U.S. leaders and STEM organizations .
+Next, Napier started to carry the project across the Canada-U.S. border by honoring American STEM icons like Glady West and sharing her portrait with U.S. leaders and STEM organizations .

 What will the project look like in Year 3?